GC AI

 What In-House Teams Need Before Committing to Harvey

-Harvey started with Am Law 100 firms and has since expanded to enterprise in-house legal teams.
+Harvey is, at its core, a Big Law platform that in-house teams adopt at the enterprise tier.
 The design decisions from that origin still shape the daily experience: Assistant output is structured for partner-track review, Vault was built for M&A data rooms, and pricing requires a demo before any number is shared.
 Before committing, four things are worth evaluating on your own terms.

 At Harvey’s May 2026 Reddit AMA, co-founder Winston Weinberg described the company as